AmericanSquid/CalamariDash/README.md

 - WSJT-X
 - CQRLog

+## Features
+- Real-time Metrics: Track your QSO counts, multipliers, QSO rate, and more, updated live as you log your contacts.
+- Log File Parsing: Reads and parses your FLDigi ADIF log fiel..
+- Score Calculation: Automatically calculate scores based on logged data, using the ScoreCalculator module.
+- HamDash Integration: Support for Affirmatech's HamDash allows Linux users to complete alongside their Windows-based contesters.
+- Electron-based Desktop App: A cross-platform, real-time desktop application built with Electron for easy access to live stats and logs.

 ## How It Works
 CalamariDash monitors your logging application's ADIF file for changes.
 When new QSOs are detected, it:
 1. Parses the ADIF data